kiranshila/raylib-clj/README.md

 # raylib-clj

-> A Clojure Game Engine wrapping the fantastic Raylib 4.0 library with the
+> A Clojure Game Engine wrapping the fantastic [Raylib](https://www.raylib.com/) library with the
-> native-performance Project Panama Clojure wrapper Coffi
+> native-performance Project Panama Clojure wrapper [Coffi](https://github.com/IGJoshua/coffi)

+## Requirements

+You must have at least Java 17 to use the new Project Panama and Raylib installed as a system-level dynamic library.
+We can probably ship binaries eventually.

 ## Structure